About the C19 National Foresight Group

 - We look forward to hearing how you have used them.
 Please share any questions, observations or case studies of their use via firstname.lastname@example.org

-Shaun West is the Chairman of C19 National Foresight Group, connecting colleagues dealing directly with the unprecedented challenges presented by the first spike of Covid-19, through an innovative platform enabling cross-partnership reflection and continuous development in real-time.
+Shaun West was the Chairman of C19 National Foresight Group, connecting colleagues dealing directly with the unprecedented challenges presented by Covid-19, through an innovative platform enabling cross-partnership reflection and continuous development in real-time.

 Shaun previously served as Assistant Chief Constable (partnerships) for Lincolnshire Police, Chair of the Lincolnshire Local Resilience Forum and Senior Responsible Officer for Lincolnshire Blue Light Programme.
 He joined Lincolnshire Police in 1997 and has served in both uniform and detective roles throughout his career, including local policing, Community Safety, CID, Professional Standards, Public Protection and Operations Support.
 Shaun was the Head of the Specialist Operations in Lincolnshire before taking a seconded role in April 2014 as the lead for Armed Policing and Strategic Roads Policing for those forces within the EMOpSS collaborative team; Leicestershire, Lincolnshire, Northamptonshire and Nottinghamshire.